samuelsaar/timber-deck/JOURNAL.md

 I also double checked all the other components, especially the 3D printed parts.
 I'll try to complete the BOM and upload all the relevant files tomorrow and submit this project.

 ### Total time ~2h

+# 14-07-2025 - Sidetracked

+Got a game idea and spent the entire day working on that.

+### Total time 0h

+# 15-07-2025 - Sidetracked Pt.2

+Came a bit obsessed with the game so there went another day

+### Total time 0h

+# 16-07-2025 - Sidetracked Pt.3

+Same old

+### Total time 0h

+# 17-07-2025 - Sidetracked Pt.4

+Remembered that I needed to work on the deck, but procrastinated and just worked on the game

+### Total time 0h

+# 18-07-2025 - Sidetracked Pt.5

+Nothing to say, pure procrastination ig.

+### Total time 0h

+# 19-07-2025 - Back on track